HunterZ/umoria/cygwin/readme.txt

 The files in this directory are necessary to run UMoria, while the documentation is in the doc subdirectory.

+To run without Cygwin, double-click moria.bat.
+To run inside of Cygwin, run ./moria.exe directly.
+In Cygwin, save files will be written to your Cygwin home directory by default, while in regular Windows they will be written to whatever the HOME variable is set to in moria.bat (which defaults to the directory from which the game is run, but you can change this to, say, 'set HOME=%USERPROFILE%' to save to your Windows user folder if you want to run the game from a read-only location).

 I decided to use Cygwin to produce this port because UMoria's source code contains a lot of Unix/POSIX-isms.
 Cygwin is ideal here, because its entire purpose is to provide a POSIX compatbility layer on Windows.
 Other than a